Felon

 • mid-lateral approach

-• indicated for deep felons with no foreign body and not discharging
+• indicated for deep felons with no foreign body and no drainage

-• incision on ulnar side for digits 2,3 and 4 and radial side for thumb and digit 5 (non-pressure bearing side of digit)
+• incision on ulnar side for digits 2-4 and radial side for thumb and digit 5 (non-pressure bearing side of digit)

 • volar longitudinal approach